Sharayu1071/Codecademy-Hackathon/README.md

-## Here you can search for the vaccinnation center nearest to your locationby searching through PIN code
+## Here you can search for the vaccinnation center nearest to your location searching through PIN code.

 ![vaccine final](https://user-images.githubusercontent.com/83999940/136649153-bcde0755-0edc-436f-8ad9-4e16cdffa096.png)

-## You can virtually connect with you doctors
+## You can virtually connect with you doctors.

 ![consult](https://user-images.githubusercontent.com/83999940/136649300-adb4c077-6b7c-416b-a299-b3ff7365cef9.png)

-## In this section you can connect with your specialist by using external chat section
+## In this section you can connect with your specialist by using external chat section.

 ![doctors](https://user-images.githubusercontent.com/83999940/136649382-5270edd7-1bac-4494-9a33-559b8b3b1c29.png)

-## Here you can check rating of our home clinic given by our patients and also can check blogs written by experts
+## this is rating of home clinic and you can check blogs written by experts.

 ![blog](https://user-images.githubusercontent.com/83999940/136649436-e9550e51-f778-4586-9fce-b9a7e19d216e.png)